charlesfry/arch-bunny/README.md

   a tray daemon between them
 - `bunny-dev` to install or remove the Pi coding agent, direnv wired into the shell, and tmux-sessionizer to fzf into any project as its own session
-- a weather service that unintrusively lets you know about bad upcoming weather
+- Weather service that unintrusively lets you know about upcoming storms and snow
-- (Framework 13, AMD Ryzen AI 300 Series) a kernel-level fix for the integrated microphone
+- Framework 13 support: microphone fix and battery charge cap out of the box, see [Framework 13](#framework-13)
-- a post-boot idle that's less than 1GiB of RAM
+- Post-boot idle that's less than 1GiB of RAM
 - This setup *flies* on my Framework 13 and can make a 10 year old Thinkpad feel brand new

 <img src="assets/pictures/idleRamScreenshot.png" width="320" alt="Idle RAM usage of this setup is measured in Megabytes: 1020 MiB of 14.9 GiB">